AlessandrodotF/Federated-multimodal-learning-for-road-scene-semantic-segmentation/README.md

 the updates are shared.
 These updates are aggregated according to ad-hoc strategies to improve the shared model performances on the server side.
 This project is built upon such framework and its primary scope is to explore potential applications in the field of semantic segmentation for road scenes.
-The starting point is represented by the results and the implementation made in [1], on this way a new scenario is proposed: addressing the semantic segmentation task in a multimodal setting.
+The starting point is represented by the results and the implementation made in *Learning Across Domains and Devices: Style-Driven Source-Free Domain Adaptation in Clustered Federated Learning* , on this way a new scenario is proposed: addressing the semantic segmentation task in a multimodal setting.
 The main idea is that different data representations for the same road scene can be used to enhance the ability of the algorithm to learn representations and correctly classify the pixels in the given image.
-In thiswork awell-known dataset for semantic urban scene understanding, namely Cityscapes [2], is used in its original RGB format.
+In thiswork awell-known dataset for semantic urban scene understanding, namely Cityscapes, is used in its original RGB format.
 Beside this, a second version of the dataset, containing additional geometrical information, is generated with a simple python script and it used in the different experiments.
 The semantic segmentation task is tackled using an encoder-decoder architecture: in all the experiments there will be one (or more) encoder implemented in terms of
 Mobilenet-v2 and Deeplabv3 for the decoder part.
 The former is used to compress the input